 A. Component Method:

-This method requires Reserve transfers for each component be calculated separately, then summed together for an Association total.
+This method calculates Reserve funding for each component separately, then all are summed together for an Association total.

 B. Cash Flow Method:

-Unlike the component method that zeroes in funding for each separately, the cash flow or pooled method creates an income stream that offsets the annual reserve expense totals (overall income vs. expenses).
+Unlike the component method that funds for each project separately, the cash flow (or pooled) method creates an income stream that offsets the annual reserve expense totals (overall income vs. overall expenses).
 The goal?
-Ensuring you have enough for all expenses each year and jump-start the next.
+Ensuring you have enough cash for all expenses each year.
 Take a deeper dive into the Cash Flow Method and Component Method here.

 HOA Reserve Rules and Guidelines

 The National Reserve Study Standards, first published in 1998, provide a guiding framework for reserve funding.
 They entail the association’s obligation to the component, a reasonable anticipation for each project, and that they are a significant cost.
-Keep in mind the key principles to proper reserve funding:
+Keep in mind the Four Funding Principles:

 Embracing the tools and rules of HOA reserve funding isn’t just about compliance.
 It’s about understanding that every decision you make, every dollar you set aside, contributes to a harmonious community.
 Empower your HOA community by making informed, responsible decisions about your reserve fund.
 The foundation of every thriving community is foresight, preparation, and a collective commitment to the future.